Designer, Writer, Educator

 Before transitioning to my role as an assistant professor position at Lamar University in 2012, I worked as a professional graphic designer.
 My undergraduate training led me to a coveted position creating graphics for the City of Boston and its various local agencies.
 While this position allowed me to grow and develop my skills, my curiosity and inquisitive nature inspired me to pursue graduate study at Savannah College of Art and Design (SCAD).
 I learned many of the research skills I utilize in my work today while studying with my mentors at SCAD, and I discovered I have both creative problem-solving skills, as well as analytical research skills, and my goal was to use both in my professional career.
 After graduating from SCAD, I achieved my goal to work for a large agency by getting a job as a graphic designer at Discovery Communications where I created work for their in-house advertising agency.
 I worked in a department with over eighty creative professionals to create graphics for brands such as Discovery Channel, TLC, Animal Planet, and Science Channel.

 Although working as a professional designer was a great career, I found that academics was where I could really work with both the creative and analytical skills that I developed in graduate school.
-In the past six years at Lamar University, I have created a range of paid and pro bono client based work, received a national level grant to establish a new local professional design community, published written work, made personal design work that has received award recognition at a national level, presented as a keynote lecturer, presented at conferences averaging two presentations per year, presented my own custom workshop at various venues, and shown my work in juried and invited art and design exhibitions.
+In the past seven years at Lamar University, I have created a range of paid and pro bono client based work, received a national level grant to establish a new local professional design community, published written work, made personal design work that has received award recognition at a national level, presented as a keynote lecturer, presented at conferences averaging two presentations per year, presented my own custom workshop at various venues, and shown my work in juried and invited art and design exhibitions.

 I feel this wide range of accomplishments has led to the next phase of my research and creative activity.
 As I draw from my professional design experience as well as my work leading a local professional design group, I have discovered an unexplored research area in my field, the creative team.
 While teaching, I discovered there were limited texts to point my students to learning more about the various types of creative teams in the design industry, and really no texts that focused on this area specifically to determine what makes a great creative team in the world of design.